 As the quality of the concrete is critical to a successful outcome, we provide concrete specification guides and necessary information for your installation.
-We specialise in diamond polishing and not installing concrete, which we see as another specialised skill, please do your checks on the installers so the finishing and curing is done correctly and we can work our magic.
+We specialise in diamond polishing and not installing concrete, which we see as another specialised skill.
 With the right process these floors are truly stunning and worth the effort.

 This is a perfect time for you to contact us, we can help you every step of the way.